Kit Hood

-Christopher Hood (24 March 1943 – 20 January 2020) was a Canadian television editor, director, writer and producer.
-He is best known as the director and co-creator of the Degrassi franchise alongside Linda Schuyler, including the series The Kids of Degrassi Street, Degrassi Junior High, and Degrassi High, the latter two of which established the franchise's popularity and longevity.
+Christopher "Kit" Hood (24 March 1943 – 20 January 2020) was an English-born Canadian filmmaker who co-created the Degrassi television franchise and its first three entries: The Kids of Degrassi Street (1979–86), Degrassi Junior High (1987–89), and Degrassi High (1989-91), as well serving as the writer and/or director of the majority of their episodes.
+As a director, Hood won a Gemini Award in 1987 for the Degrassi Junior High episode "It's Late".

+Born in London, he emigrated to Canada in 1969 and worked as a freelance editor before meeting ex-schoolteacher Linda Schuyler, with whom he founded the company Playing With Time in 1976.
+Outside of Degrassi, the company produced educational films and documentaries.
+He split from Schuyler in the early 1990s and was not involved with Degrassi: The Next Generation or Degrassi: Next Class, having retired in 1998.

 Career

 Christopher "Kit" Hood was born in London, England in 1943, the son of Robert Hood and Eve Jennings, a writer of children's books.
 Hood worked as a child actor, then as a film editor with Walt Disney Productions in London.
 In 1969, he emigrated to Canada.
 In Toronto, he was a freelance editor of television commercials when he met Linda Schuyler, a grade 8 teacher-turned-filmmaker who was looking for an editor with advanced technical skills.

 In 1976, they founded Playing With Time, a company which specialized in educational films and documentaries.
 Their first film together was Jimmy: Playing With Time, a documentary about a marathon pianist.
 That was followed by Ida Makes a Movie, a film about an inner-city girl who wanted to make a film about cleaning up her neighbourhood.
 The concept for more kids-related episodes was accepted by the CBC, additional funding was procured and the result was The Kids of Degrassi Street.
 By 1986, they had produced 26 episodes of the show.

-Playing With Time produced a number of short films and documentaries, but the majority of the company's output was the first three Degrassi series, which included The Kids Of Degrassi Street (1979–86), Degrassi Junior High (1987-89), and Degrassi High (1987–91).
+Playing With Time produced a number of short films and documentaries, but the majority of the company's output was the first three Degrassi series, which included The Kids of Degrassi Street (1979–86), Degrassi Junior High (1987-89), and Degrassi High (1989-91).
 The series followed the lives of Toronto children, from elementary school to high school.
 The shows’ content focused on challenges such as teenage pregnancy, drug use, alcoholism, child abuse, bullying, deaths of parents, and peer pressure.
 Each series aired to considerable critical and commercial success in Canada and elsewhere, and won numerous awards.